Hui-Wagner/UWT-CS-Student-Forum/README.md

 *This is a TCSS 460 Project*

-A Student Forum that will help UWT CS students connecting and networking to each other.
+UWT CS Student Forum that will help UWT CS students connecting and networking to each other.